kusbr/Bicep-Hackathon/readme.md

 1. Bicep file to be used
 2. Steps - changes to be done in the bicep file
 3. References: links to bicep concepts used
-4. Command - az cli command to submit the bicep (to be run within a terminal in the path where the bicep file exists)
+4. Command - az cli command to submit the bicep

+        a.
+Always run the command in the path (. or /Modules) where the bicep file exists

+        b.
+If you intend to use a different resource group name other than the lab default 'testrg', ensure you pass the same to the --resource-group deployment parameter of the command

 5. Outputs - check the resource[s] provisioned by the command
 6. Key Points - Bicep concepts used in the exercise